 Often, baitfish tend to hold very tightly together in a ball and you will see them doing so in your readings too, like a big ball of tiny dots on the fish finder screen.

-As we all know, fishing a good ball of bait is the first step to finding the predators that want to eat them and we want to catch.
+As we all know, fishing a good ball of bait is the first step to finding the predators that want to eat them and we want to catch them.

 Understanding Different Colors